 The industry uses ISO 1419 Tropical Test Method C (nicknamed the Jungle Test) to assess a material’s ‘hydrolysis resistance’, or rather, if and when a bonded or faux leather will crack, peel or delaminate in hot, humid conditions.
 The Association for Contract Textiles’ guideline recommends a minimum 5 week rating.
 “Note that there is no direct correlation of testing weeks to years of service in the field.”
 Even the best polyurethane resins for commercial use were never expected to last more than a few years.

-What toxic pollution was spared by producing polyurethane leather instead of vinyl is neutered by their disposability and profusion in landfills.
+What toxic pollution was spared by producing PU instead of PVC is neutered by its disposability and profusion in landfills.

 Why are consumers misled about faux and bonded leather?